The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 RAG Engine setup GCS → corpus creation → file import

-Embedding model selection Changed from text-embedding-005 → text-multilingual-embedding-002
+Embedding model selection Changed from text-embedding-005 to text-multilingual-embedding-002

-Pipeline integration Search → confidence judgment → generation (fixed message for low confidence)
+Pipeline integration Search → confidence check → generation (fixed message for low confidence)

 Deployment Memory incrementally increased from 512Mi → 1Gi → 2Gi

-The biggest lesson learned is that when building RAG with Japanese content, you should use text-multilingual-embedding-002 rather than text-embedding-005.
-Since text-embedding-005 works fine with English and katakana technical terms, this is a trap that can go unnoticed depending on your test cases.
+The biggest takeaway is that when building RAG with Japanese content, you should use text-multilingual-embedding-002 rather than text-embedding-005.
+Since text-embedding-005 works fine for English and katakana technical terms, this is a trap that can go unnoticed depending on your test cases.

-Another lesson is that the quality of KB data determines the upper limit of answer quality.
-Given that the source data is in a staff note format, there are limits to how much you can instruct Gemini to convert it via system prompts.
-The most effective way to get better answers is to improve the quality of the source data itself.
+Another takeaway is that the quality of KB data determines the upper limit of answer quality.
+Since the source data is in the format of staff notes, there are limits to how much you can do by instructing Gemini to transform it via the system prompt.
+To get better answers, the most effective approach is to improve the quality of the source data itself.

 References